-When you take out a line of credit, your bank or credit issuer has the right to charge interest on any money you borrow.
+When you borrow money, your bank or credit issuer has the right to charge interest on any money you borrow.
 In the case of credit cards, this interest often comes in the form of purchase APR.
 Although purchase APR is not the only type of interest rate that a credit card issuer might charge, it is the most common interest rate associated with credit cards.

 What is purchase APR?

 The regular purchase APR is the interest rate applied to purchases as long as no other APR takes precedence.
-If you have a credit card with an introductory APR period, for example, your credit card issuer will apply the introductory APR rate to purchases until that rate expires.
+If you have a credit card with an introductory 0 percent APR period, for example, your credit card issuer will apply the introductory APR rate to purchases until that rate expires.
 After that, you’ll pay the regular purchase APR.

 Like most credit card interest rates, the regular purchase APR is usually a variable interest rate.
 This means that your purchase APR could shift up or down slightly depending on the prime interest rate—but don’t worry.
 In most cases, you won’t even notice the change.